phungquangdai/leaderboardservice/README.md

 		}
 	}
 ```
-* then create function getHighScore() to return high score of user.
+* then create function getHighScore() to query and return high score of user.
 Input is username and password like "DAVID|123456"

  ```
  	public string getHighScore(string data){